 - Nursing Pads: You've probably already been leaking a little bit of breast milk (or colostrum) already, but after you have the baby you'll be leaking a lot more.
 It's a good idea to have Breast/Nursing pads to help you from leaking excessively.

 - Breast Pump: If you intend on breastfeeding, but not directly from the breast, then be sure to bring your own breast pump with shields fitted to your nipple size.
 While the hospital will likely have pumps available for you to use, it will be far easier to bring your own pump so that you can become accustomed to it.

-- Feminine Pads: After you give birth, you will be bleeding for some time "down there".
+- Hygiene/Postpartum Pads: After you give birth, you will be bleeding for some time.
 It's best to pack a few postpartum pads or overnight pads to help you feel cleaner.
 Most hospitals will provide you with some in case you forget to bring your own.

 - Hair Accessories: During labor it's nice to be able to keep your hair pulled back and out of your face, so be sure to bring pony tails, hair clips, or whatever it is that you like to use to pull your hair back.

 - Personal Hygiene Products: Body wash, shampoo, toothbrush, toothpaste, chap stick (your lips will get dry while in labor), bath towel, etc...
 All the basic items you're going to need to make you feel fresh and clean.
 The hospital will likely provide you with soaps to clean yourself with, but it never hurts to bring your own, especially if you want to have your favorite scented lotions and soaps available to you.